-To prevent the operation of the Cricket Valley Energy Center (CVE) fracked-gas power plant, partially on-line as of February 2020.
+To halt the operation of the Cricket Valley Energy Center (CVE) fracked-gas power plant, now on-line as of April 2020.
 This can be done.
 New York is the state that banned fracking after overwhelming citizen opposition.
 More than 2,000 local concerned citizens have so far petitioned Governor Andrew Cuomo to deny CVE’s operating permit.
 They’ve demanded that serious deficiencies in CVE’s environmental impact study be remedied.
 We need to stop CVE and every plant like it.

 What is Cricket Valley Energy?